dotnet/AspNetCore.Docs/aspnetcore/migration/proper-to-2x/index.md

 The ebook [Porting existing ASP.NET apps to .NET Core](https://aka.ms/aspnet-porting-ebook) contains information:

 * On porting ASP.NET Framework apps to ASP.NET Core.
 * Incremental migration information that is outdated.
-See <xref:migration/inc/overview> for the definitive guide.
+See <xref:migration/inc/overview> for the definitive guide to incremental migration.

 ## URI decoding differences between ASP.NET to ASP.NET Core